Information for Respondents

+- The Title IX Coordinator has the authority to address complaints in a non-criminal context.
+The campus process is completely separate from the legal adjudication process.
 The Title IX Coordinator will review the allegations and determine an appropriate course of action.
-Some cases can be handled informally and outside of the formal investigative process.
+Some cases may be handled informally and outside of the formal investigative process.
 For cases that result in an investigation, those investigations are conducted by individuals who have received specialized training in those types of investigations.
 All investigations will be conducted in a thorough and neutral manner.

-When the college becomes aware of sexual violence, the college may have an obligation to proceed with an investigation, regardless of a complainant’s wishes, in order to ensure campus safety.
+- When the college becomes aware of sexual misconduct, the college may have an obligation to proceed with an investigation, regardless of a Complainant's wishes, in order to ensure campus safety.

-In the college’s process, the complainant and respondent will not be permitted to directly question each other and are not required to be present together at any point.
-Both a complainant and a respondent have the right to identify witnesses and provide other information relevant to the investigation.
-The college will decide the case based on a preponderance of the evidence standard (whether or not it is more likely than not that the conduct occurred).
+- The Complainant and Respondent have the right to identify witnesses, ask questions, and provide other information relevant to the investigation.
+The college will decide the case based on a preponderance of the evidence standard (whether or not it is more likely than not that the conduct occurred or 51%).

-The District prohibits retaliation in any way against an individual or group because the individual or group has reported an allegation of sexual harassment or sexual violence or has participated in a grievance proceeding in response to such an allegation.
-The District recognizes retaliation can take many forms, may be committed by an individual or group against an individual or group, and that a respondent can also be the subject of retaliation.
+- The District prohibits retaliation in any way against an individual or group because the individual or group has reported an allegation or has participated in an investigatory proceeding in response to such an allegation.
 The District will take prompt and responsive action to any report of retaliation and may pursue disciplinary or other action as appropriate.
-Be mindful of your actions and behavior and avoid all direct and indirect contact with the complainant until the matter is resolved.
+Be mindful of your actions and behavior and avoid all direct and indirect contact with the Complainant until the matter is resolved.

 What do I do if I am accused of sexual violence and/or sexual misconduct?

-DO NOT contact the victim (complainant).
+DO NOT contact the Complainant.
 You may want to speak with someone in the campus community who can act as your support person.
 Your Title IX Coordinator can explain the college’s grievance procedures for addressing sexual misconduct complaints.
 You may also want to seek confidential counseling through the Health

 What about legal advice?